riksas/lijster/readme.md

 ```
 sudo groupadd docker
 ```
-### the command ‘usermod‘ is used to modify or change any attributes of a already created user account via command line.
+The command ‘usermod‘ is used to modify or change any attributes of a already created user account via command line.
    -a = To add anyone of the group to a secondary group.
    -G = To add a supplementary groups.
  $USER is current user